brucefan1983/GPUMD/doc/gpumd/input_parameters/ensemble_ti_spring.rst

 - :attr:`<switch_time>`: The number timesteps to vary lambda from 0 to 1.
 - :attr:`<element_name>` and :attr:`<spring_constant>`: Specify the spring constants of elements.

 Please note that the spring constants should be placed at the end of the command.
+If there are no ``spring`` keyword, the spring constants will be computed automatically through the MSD of atoms.

 Example
 -------